Prince Philip, Duke of Edinburgh: Interests

-Philip played polo until 1971 when he started to compete in carriage driving, a sport which he helped to expand; the sport's early rule book was drafted under his supervision.
+Philip played polo until 1971, when he began competing in carriage driving, a sport he helped to expand; its early rule book was drafted under his supervision.
 He was also a keen yachtsman and struck up a friendship in 1949 with boat designer and sailing enthusiast Uffa Fox in Cowes.

-Philip's first airborne flying lesson took place in 1952, and by his 70th birthday, he had accrued 5,150 pilot hours.
+Philip's first airborne flying lesson took place in 1952, and by his 70th birthday he had accrued 5,150 pilot hours.
 He was presented with Royal Air Force wings in 1953, helicopter wings with the Royal Navy in 1956, and his private pilot's licence in 1959.
-After 44 years as a pilot, he retired in August 1997 with 5,986 hours spent in 59 different aircraft.
-In April 2014, it was reported that an old British Pathé newsreel film had been discovered of Philip's 1962 two-month flying tour of South America.
-Filmed sitting alongside him at the aircraft's controls was his co-pilot Captain Peter Middleton, the grandfather of Philip's granddaughter-in-law Catherine.
-In 1959, Philip flew solo in a Druine Turbulent, becoming the first and, as of April 2021, the only member of the royal family to have flown a single-seat aircraft.
+After 44 years as a pilot, he retired in August 1997 with 5,986 hours in 59 different aircraft.
+In April 2014, it was reported that a British Pathé newsreel had been discovered showing Philip's two‑month flying tour of South America in 1962.
+Sitting alongside him at the aircraft's controls was his co-pilot, Captain Peter Middleton, the grandfather of Philip's granddaughter-in-law Catherine.
+In 1959, Philip flew solo in a Druine Turbulent, becoming the first and, as of April 2021, the only member of the royal family to have flown a single‑seat aircraft.

 Her Majesty the Queen at Breakfast painted by Philip in 1957.
 His biographer Robert Lacey described the painting as "a tender portrayal, impressionistic in style, with brushstrokes that are charmingly soft and fuzzy".

 Philip painted with oils and collected artworks, including contemporary cartoons, which hang at Buckingham Palace, Windsor Castle, Sandringham House, and Balmoral Castle.
 Hugh Casson described Philip's own artwork as "exactly what you'd expect ... totally direct, no hanging about.
 Strong colours, vigorous brushstrokes."
 He was patron of the Royal Society of Arts from 1952 until 2011.
-He was "fascinated" by cartoons about the monarchy and the royal family and was a patron of The Cartoon Museum.
+He was "fascinated" by cartoons about the monarchy and the royal family, and was a patron of The Cartoon Museum.